lukasmki/agent-template/README.md

 ### **Requirements**

 - Python 3.13 or newer
-- Provider API credentials required by `pydantic-ai` (e.g. Google, Anthropic, or OpenAI keys)
+- Provider API credentials (e.g. Google, Anthropic, or OpenAI keys)

 ## **Create a repository from this template & setup**